AI app development is the next big thing. Here, we'll discuss essential dos and don'ts you should follow to make yours a success.

 Plan for scalability

-If you decide to go through with AI integration, planning for scalability is a must.
+If you decide to go through with developing an AI app, planning for scalability is a must.

 Your infrastructure must be ready to support its growth.

 But, it’s not just about being able to handle more data.

 It’s also about making sure that your AI model has consistent performance and the space to evolve.

 Scalability is a major challenge when it comes to AI, though.

 According to Statista, scaling up tops the list of challenges organizations face when integrating AI and machine learning models.

 IBM’s Global AI Adoption Index for 2022 also lists scalability as one of the top 5 challenges hindering AI adoption.